How to vote in Michigan on or before November 5, 2024

 Important dates

-• For Detroit residents: early voting starts Saturday, October 19, and you can find an early vote center here.
+• For Detroit residents: Early voting starts October 19.
+Find an early vote center in Detroit here.

 You can find voting resources in non-English languages here.
 Do you live in Dearborn?
 Dearborn residents can request an Arabic-translated ballot from the city clerk now and on Election Day.